Andrei Karyaka: Return to Russia

-In January 2007, he signed for Saturn Moscow on loan.
+In January 2007, he signed for Saturn Moscow Oblast on loan.
 After a successful loan spell with Saturn where the club finished fifth in the league and scored ten goals in twenty eight appearances, Saturn purchased him from Benfica for €2 million.
 His three-year spell with Saturn proved to be successful as he managed 108 appearances, scoring eighteen goals.
 In January 2011, he moved to Dynamo Moscow.
 His stay with the Moscow outfit proved to be short-lived as he left the club after only twelve appearances.
 Following his departure from Dynamo Moscow, he signed for Volga Nizhny Novgorod.

 International career

 Born in Ukraine, and called up for various of their youth national teams, Karyaka never came on pitch for a single national team game.
 He received a call up to the Ukraine national team on 24 May 2001, but the Russia and Uzbekistan national teams were interested in him as well.
 On 29 May, he made the decision to play for the Russian team, and consequently received his first call-up on 7 August of the same year, playing his first game on 16 August against Greece.
 Since then, Karyaka has been one of the vital players for the Russian midfield, starting 27 games and scoring 6 goals.
 He was part of the 2004 European Football Championship and played all three games for 140 minutes.